Marcus Bartley: Early life

-Marcus Bartley was born into an Anglo-Indian family of renowned doctors in Yercaud.
+Marcus Bartley was born into an Anglo-Indian family of renowned doctors in Yercaud, Madras Presidency.
 While at school, Bartley was an amateur photographer.

 Career

 In 1940, Bartley headed to Bombay and joined The Times of India as press photographer, and then became a newsreel cameraman for British Movietone under the auspices of The Times of India.
 Bartley did not have any formal training in photography.
 He worked hard and learned the craft on the job.

 Bartley arrived in Madras and joined Pragati Studios.
 His maiden film was Swarga Seema in 1945.
-This film showed his genius at Black and White photography.
+This film showed his genius at black and white photography.
 The movie strengthened the friendship between him and the B. N. Reddy, K. V. Reddy, and Nagi Reddi.
 Successively, Bartley worked in many studios such as National Studios, Newtone Studios and Vauhini Productions.

 He wielded camera for all the forty odd Vauhini movies including such great hits as Yogi Vemana (1947), Gunasundari Katha (1949), as well as Vijaya's productions Shavukaru (1950), Pathala Bhairavi (1951), Pelli Chesi Chudu (1952), Chandraharam (1954), Missamma (1955), Maya Bazaar (1957), Appu Chesi Pappu Koodu (1958), Gundamma Katha (1962), Sri Rajeswari Vilas Coffee Club (1976) etc. Most of the superhits of those times were made with his photographic hand at the camera.
 His specialty was the shots under the moonlight.

 Ramu Kariat signed him for the Malayalam film Chemmeen (1965).
 The film was released in 1965, to universal critical acclaim.
 The photography by Bartley was highly praised.
 Bartley didn't receive the National Award that year as portions of the film had to be completed by another cameraman.
-Cameraman U Rajagopal who also shot the film later acknowledged that he was only called in to complete patchwork.
+Cameraman U. Rajagopal who also shot the film later acknowledged that he was only called in to complete patchwork.